 Nowadays, we contact Immigration for our yearly extension of a Retirement Visa, and for our '90-days-reporting'.
 Contact is the right word, since we do not go to Immigration anymore for the latter, but fill out our '90-days-reporting' application online, which we recommend, (when it is available, check in time).

 Still we have to go in person for our Retirement Visa extension, (and for our Exit-Reentry Visa).

 Government Center Building B, at Chaeng Wattana Road Soi 7

 A few years ago, I was asked to put my index fingers on an electronic device, and my fingerprints became visible on the computer screen instantly.
 I hardly realized what I was doing.
-To be honest, I do not remember ever providing my fingerprints anywhere, but no need to worry about this anymore, they are registered now in Thailand, and likely will be transferred to databases around the world.
-To be on the safe side, I likely will need to abstain from committing crimes in the future, not that I had planned anything along those lines.
+To be honest, I did not remember ever having provided my fingerprints, but no need to worry about that anymore, they are registered now in Thailand, and likely transferred to databases around the world (we do not know this for sure, of course).
+To be on the safe side, I likely will need to abstain from committing crimes in the future, not that I had planned anything along those lines. .